shouryank/shouryank/README.md

 Currently exploring software engineering at the intersection of **backend systems, cloud infrastructure, and applied AI**.

 🌎 Outside of Code
-F1 🏎️ • Cricket 🏏 • Badminton 🏸 • Road Trips 🚗 • Hiking 🌄 • Computer Hardware 🖥️
+F1 🏎️ • Cricket 🏏 • Pickleball 🏸 • Road Trips 🚗 • Hiking 🌄 • Computer Hardware 🖥️

 More about my work at: https://shouryank01.framer.ai/